Why Are My Pond Fish Dying in Hot Weather? (And How to Prevent It)

 3) Adding Shade Sails and Covers

-Shade sails are, predictably, modelled after ship sails and are designed to shade variously sized areas, whether they be patios or ponds.
+Shade sails are, predictably, modeled after ship sails and are designed to shade variously sized areas, whether they be patios or ponds.
 Most are able to block up to 90% of U.V. light, and are made of thick, resilient fabric.
 They can be positioned either directly over the pond for full shade and tensioned into the ground via ropes or tied to surrounding trees, or placed at an angle for partial shade.
 The temperature below the sail can be as much as 20° F cooler than the surrounding area, thus protecting your fish from potential harm during particularly hot weather.
 The downside of this method is that your plants will also be shaded out, so this method should only be used for a couple of days at a time to prevent damage to any plants or oxygen deficiency due to reduced photosynthetic activity.

 Water covers do essentially the same thing, but are draped directly over the pond itself, and the same logic applies – do not use them for extended periods of time.
 Both of these methods are better suited to smaller water bodies such as ponds as opposed to lakes.